 - Things to Consider Before the Day of Shinsa or Shiai

-Some notes: There is a wealth of information dealing with this topic for athletes (under sports psychology), performers in the arts, negotiators and others who may deal with similar situations.
-In case the approaches described herein prove insufficient or ineffective, there may be a deeper issue at hand covered in a Part 2 article (A Deeper Look).
+Some notes: In case the suggestions described herein prove insufficient or ineffective, there may be a deeper issue at hand covered in a Part 2 article (A Deeper Look).
+There is a wealth of additional related suggestions aimed at athletes (under sports psychology), performers in the arts, negotiators and others in potentially similar clutch situations.
 Cited references are included at the end.

 May the force be with you!